TheRealCatherine/StageMechanic/README.md

 ## Licensing

 This project is being developed as an Open Source project entirely by volunteers.
-The resulting application will be made freely available to users and all source code made free available to developers/artists/etc.
+The resulting application is made freely available to users and all source code made free available to developers/artists/etc.

 We are using the BSD 3-clause license.
 This allows maximum freedom while protecting contributors.
 Essentially anyone is allowed to do whatever they want to with anything published as part of this project.
 However it is worth noting that portions of the project are being developed using Unity Personal and this may add certain restrictions on those wishing to profit commercially from certain parts of the project.
 If you are wanting to use a portion or all of this project in a commercial application or bundle please consult with proper legal authorities regarding mixing the BSD license with the Unity Personal license.

-Additionally note that items under the StageMechanic/Assets/3rdParty folder may be under other licenses such as the Unity Store license, check the LICENSES-EXCEPTIONS file for specifics.
+Additionally note that items under the StageMechanic/Assets/3rdParty folder and under Music and SoundEffects may be under other licenses such as the Unity Store license, check the LICENSES-EXCEPTIONS file for specifics.

 ## Contribting